-The Center for Teaching & Faculty Development (CTFD) offers a number of funding opportunities to support the teaching and professional development of faculty members at UMass Amherst, including team-based and individual Mutual Mentoring Grants funded by The Andrew W. Mellon Foundation, Lilly Fellowships, IMPACT Grants for Blended Learning, and Summer Writing Fellowships.
+The Institute for Teaching Excellence & Faculty Development (TEFD) offers a number of funding opportunities to support the teaching and professional development of faculty members at UMass Amherst, including team-based and individual Mutual Mentoring Grants funded by The Andrew W. Mellon Foundation, Lilly Fellowships, IMPACT Grants for Blended Learning, and Summer Writing Fellowships.
 Please see below for more information and application instructions for each of these opportunities.

 Flex Grants for Teaching/Faculty Development

 Flex Grants are small grants of $500 that are intended to support faculty professional development related to teaching, funded by the campus through the MSP contract.